Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 fetchData();
 ```

+### Time Complexity O(1)
+The time complexity is O(1) because the await keyword in the async function pauses the execution until the Promise is resolved, but it does not impact the overall time complexity of the function.
+The Promise itself resolves in constant time.

 ##### Explanation:
 - The await keyword can only be used within async functions.
 - It pauses the execution of the async function until the Promise resolves and then assigns the resolved value to the variable.